 It can be a daunting task to select the best one because you can find wide ranges of rackets from various brands and manufacturers.
-Each brand combines different features and qualities like flexibility, weight, type of balance and size.
-For beginners, it can be more tough to choose the one with suitable specifications.
+Each brand combines different features and qualities like flexibility, weight, type of balance, and size.
+For beginners, it can be tougher to choose the one with suitable specifications.

 Here are the main tips to guide you on how to choose a badminton racket

 Weight is a complicated topic when it comes to the matter of Badminton Racket.
 It is a fact that heavier rackets will give you more power than the lighter one.
 Anyhow a lightweight racket is recommended for the beginners which have lower balance point and shows lesser pressure on the hand.
 Lightweight rackets have quick stroking speed, response, and recovery.

 If you are a beginner select a racket that weight 85g-90g in weight.
 It reduces the risk of injuries and helps you to learn the game more effectively.
 If you are an expert, you can choose a racket with heavy weight.
 Badminton rackets with higher weight increase the impact on the shuttlecock and improve the acceleration of the impact.